microsoft/mssql-django/README.md

    for each database session.
 Valid values for this entry are `READ UNCOMMITTED`, `READ COMMITTED`, `REPEATABLE READ`, `SNAPSHOT`, and `SERIALIZABLE`.
-Default is `None` which means no isolation levei is set to a database session and SQL Server default will be used.
+Default is `None` which means no isolation level is set to a database session and SQL Server default will be used.

 -  dsn